JJ-cyber-prog/LoveAtFirstInsight_EDA/README.md

 Is there a correlation between danceability_% and energy_%?
 How about valence_% and acousticness_%?

 danceability_% and energy_%:
 - Yes, there is a correlation between these two musical attributes.
 They have a correlation of 0.2.
-This is a positive correlation, which means as one
+This is a positive correlation, so the relationship between these two attributes are directly proportional.
+As one attribute increases, so does the other one.